Most stocks fall, tech holds up as markets digest Fed moves

 Stocks of companies whose profits are most closely tied to the strength of the economy and to interest rates had some of the market's sharpest losses.

 Banks struggled after the drop in longer-term yields hurt prospects for the profits they can make from lending.
-JPMorgan Chase dropped 2.9%, and Bank of America fell 4.2.%
+Bank of America fell 4.4%, and JPMorgan Chase lost 2.9%.

-On the winning side were big tech companies, which have been the stock market's biggest winners for years as they've continued to grow almost regardless of the economy's strength.
-Apple gained 1.5%, and Microsoft added 1.4%.
+On the winning side were big tech-oriented companies, which have dominated the stock market for years as they've continued to grow almost regardless of the economy's strength.
+Amazon rose 2.2%, Microsoft gained 1.4% and Apple added 1.3%.

 In Europe, German and French stocks ticked modestly higher, while the FTSE 100 in London slipped 0.4%.
 In Asia, Japan's Nikkei 225 fell 0.9%, and South Korea's Kospi lost 0.4%, but Hong Kong's Hang Seng rose 0.4%.